 As with any stage in the life of a policy, preventing fraud in policy administration comes down to vigilance – especially right now.
 All processes should be regularly examined and tested to make sure necessary guidelines, training, and controls are in place and have been adjusted for the changing business environment.
 Attending to the many little tasks that go into maintaining thousands of individual policies – many of which have been complicated by the pandemic – can seem overwhelming, but failure to do so can lead to bigger problems over the long term.

-This article is Part III in a series that will address fraud prevention during the coronavirus pandemic by following the life cycle of an insurance policy – from application and underwriting through claims.
-Learn more about how to prevent fraud during this challenging time at the eighth annual RGA Fraud Conference August 17-21.
-This year’s event will be virtual and will feature leading experts from across the country.
-Register today.
+This article is Part III in a series that addresses fraud prevention during the coronavirus pandemic by following the life cycle of an insurance policy – from application and underwriting through claims.